bokonV2/VirtualTour/README.md

 ## Features
 - [ ] Add a convenient constructor
 - [ ] Optimize the design solution for mobile devices
-- [ ] Fix the display when changing the canvas height
+- [x] Fix the display when changing the canvas height

 ## Note
 - Unstable work on mobile devices
-- Display problems when changing the canvas height
+- The path selection for the static folder is canceled due to the variety of backend engines

 ## Tech